briana-barajas/ccber-plethodontids-sdm/README.md

 **Completed**

-1. Exploratory modeling using default MaxEnt settings via the `dismo` package
+1. Determined hyperparameter settings to be included in model tuning
-2. Determined hyperparameter settings to be included in model tuning
+2. Developed functions & script to apply model parameters to selected survey plot
-3. Developed functions to apply tuned models to selected survey plot
+3. Ran final scripts to produce habitat suitability maps & extracted values at key points

 **In Progress**

-1. Adjusting raster data to confine model to sampled area & customize the number of background points (MaxEnt only) to each plot
+1. Selecting methods to address model overfitting
-2. Applying R-script to model 8 plots with three environmental variable scenarios (all, filtered using jackknifing, expert-selected)
+2. Creating data visualizations to compare model performance

 ------------------------------------------------------------------------